-Nefarian and George the Fallen can help you make up the Divine Shield deficit, and George is particularly good, since your primary concern in most Beast builds is keeping Mama Bear alive long enough to summon six 7/5s off your (usually golden) Rat Pack.
-The Lich King is decent with Beasts for the same reason.
-But, really, it’s Deathwing who loves the beasties more than anyone else.
-Deathwing’s effect makes Rat Packs into base 5/2s, and then, it turns all the Rats that pop out of it into 4/1s!
+George the Fallen and Lich King have noticeable Beast synergy in protecting your Mama Bears, but, really, it’s Deathwing who loves the beasties more than anyone else.
+Deathwing’s effect makes Rat Packs into base 4/2s, and then, it turns all the Rats that pop out of it into 3/1s!
 Deathwing with Rat Pack is probably the best early-to-mid combo in the entire game mode, so whenever you’re in a game with Deathwing you’ll see Rat Pack’s stock shoot way up, for everyone in the game (both to deprive Deathwing of them and, since the effect is reciprocal, to give him a taste of his own medicine when your match comes along).

-The community’s still trying to figure out the best way to work the newest Tribe to enter the Battlegrounds, but, based on first impressions, it looks like Dragons are all about making big, beefy guys to just overwhelm your opponents with size, with a subtheme of Divine Shield that you sometimes dip into as well.
+Dragons are very thematic: they’re all about heft.
 The way you make your beefy dragons depends on what you’re offered throughout the game.
 Waxrider Toggwaggle is great for the early game and can be tripled pretty easily into a decent late-game minion; Hangry Dragon can get a nice snowball going if you get it early, but is generally not as good as the other options; Scalebane is a solid midrange buff whereas Razorgore and Kalecgos are the best late-game cards.
 You then cap out your Dragons build with at least one Nadina the Red, because she’s just nuts.
 Dragons are really solid in the first couple turns (Dragonspawn Lieutenant, Red Whelp, and Waxrider Toggwaggle), have a weaker middle game, and then can be dominate late in the game once they get going.
 Based on my experience so far, the Tier 2 dragons aren’t that great, Hangry Dragon is usually a trap, and the “Machine Gun” build where you just get a ton of Red Whelps is good for landing somewhere in the 4th-6th range, but not for getting a first.
-Ysera is a good hero if you want to force Dragons, but that’s not a good strategy for winning and she’s not a great hero overall (update: Ysera got buffed in 16.6 and is now more of a mid-tier hero than a bottom tier one); Alexstrasza might be better if you want to play Dragons, but would rather hedge on them than force them from turn 0; and Galakrond, Rafaam, Toki, and Bartendotron are all varying levels of good at racing up to the powerful Tier 5 and Tier 6 minions.
-It’s hard to counter a Dragon build that really got going because they have beefy minions that get Divine Shield after Nefarian’s effect has already missed.
-The best bet might be to go aggressive and kill them before the ball can really get going.
-Cleaves are good for clearing after-acquired Divine Shield.
-Lots of Divine Shield of your own is also good for nullifying their’s.
+Ysera is a good hero if you want to force Dragons, and after her buff, she’s a mid-tier choice to sometimes do that; Alexstrasza might be better if you want to play Dragons, but would rather hedge on them than force them from turn 0.
+Because the best Dragons (Razorgore and Kalecgos) really want you to already have an established board of Dragons going into the late game, you can’t really just “splash” Dragons, but you can switch over if you get that powerful build-around card early enough.

 IV.
 Specific Hero Strategies